In Your 20s

 - Schedule an annual well-woman visit and physical.

-- Learn about your birth-control options.
+- Ask about contraception options.

 - Discuss fertility and sexual health with your doctor.